Frances Farmer: 1935–1936: Early films and rise to fame

 In 1937, she was lent to RKO to star opposite Cary Grant in The Toast of New York, the story of a Wall Street tycoon.
 The film's production was turbulent as Farmer was unhappy with the rebranding of her character from a hard-edged vixen to "an ingénue fresh from Sunnybrook."
 On set, she argued with director Rowland V. Lee and gave belittling interviews to the press.
 Grant was later quoted as saying about Farmer: "She came to Hollywood knowing the rules but chose to flout them.
 She was self-destructive."
 Unsatisfied with her career direction after The Toast of New York, Farmer resisted the studio's control and every attempt it made to glamorize her private life.
-During the making of The Toast of New York, Hollywood correspondent Kyle Crichton wrote an article about Farmer for Collier's magazine entitled, "I Dress as I Like," which sympathetically described her as indifferent to the clothing she wore and said she drove an older-model "green roadster."
-Crichton wrote of Farmer: "She is a tall, thin girl who is more intelligent-looking than beautiful, uses no makeup off the set, doesn't give a damn for clothes, is going to be an actress if Hollywood will let her...Her taste in clothes is atrocious because there is nothing in the world she cares less about."
+During the making of The Toast of New York, Hollywood correspondent Kyle Crichton wrote an article about Farmer for Collier's magazine, "I Dress as I Like," which sympathetically described her as indifferent to the clothing she wore and said she drove an older-model "green roadster."
+Crichton wrote of Farmer: She is a tall, thin girl who is more intelligent-looking than beautiful, uses no makeup off the set, doesn't give a damn for clothes, is going to be an actress if Hollywood will let her...Her taste in clothes is atrocious because there is nothing in the world she cares less about.
 Also in 1937, she appeared in the crime drama Exclusive opposite Fred MacMurray and the Technicolor adventure film Ebb Tide opposite Ray Milland.
 Frank S. Nugent, in his review of Ebb Tide for The New York Times wrote: "Frances Farmer has a fine pair of shoulders which, picturesque though they may be, yet were made to bear a weightier dramatic burden."